matomatical/8bIT-Project/README.md

 You may also want the server to run perpetually.
 That is, to start itself up again even if it ever closes.
 To achieve this, you can use the `-f` (forever) flag: `sh run.sh -f`.

+> Note: The script is build purposely for the version of unix on the server it is running on.
+These flags may not all work due to some differences with bash versions.
+You should be able to run the server at least once on the default port, though.

 > Note: You'll no longer be able to shut down the script with `ctrl`+`C`; this will now close (and restart) the server.
 You can end the script with `ctrl`+`Z` followed by `kill PID` where `PID` is the process ID of the script (`run.sh`), found using the `ps` command.

 If you want to leave the server running while you are away, the simplest way to do this is to background the launch script with `sh run.sh [opts] &`, and then disown it using `disown -h PID` where `PID` is the process ID of the script, found using the `ps` command.